top of page

 Copyright on all my poems

 Servitude chokes human pride: - I'm thinking that when you are forced to live your life as a servant or slave to someone else, how can you have pride in developing your own skills or abilities or perhaps personality?
 I add ambition and lust for life, which most/many people have, may also have been killed.
 I also have added: 'ensnared by gender, class or race because all too often people feel 'ensnared' because it is expected that they should conform strictly to something which, given freedom in their lives, they would not want for themselves.
 I am thinking too of the 11 plus exam when, if you failed this stupid exam, you were not encouraged to go forward with the plans you had in your mind - and mine was becoming a teacher - yes, even after failing the 11 plus.
-I did this work for many years and knew it was the work God wanted me to do.
-I didn't want someone else to tell me, when I was 11 years old, that I couldn't do the work I knew that I wanted to do in my life.
-Josie
+I was a 'late developer' as many are, but God told me what work I should do, not an exam at a young age.
+I worked and became a techer and I did this work for many years.
+I passed my exams, many with distinction.
+I didn't want someone else to tell me, when I was only 11 years old, that I couldn't do the work I knew that I wanted to do in my life.
+Listen to your heart and do the work you feel you should do.

 bottom of page